 A Strong Vision Is the Best Way to Be Productive Cover

-A Strong Vision Is the Best Way to Be Productive
+A Strong Vision Is the Best Way To Be Productive

 Last week, some girl at school knocked over her juice and killed the power for a whole group of tables.
 As a funny result, I get to enjoy my friends’ confused looks whenever they enter the library, because they’re startled not to see me in my usual seat.
 I might as well carve my name into it, because every week, Monday to Friday, from 7 AM to 7 PM, I practice Charlie Munger’s version of assiduity: I sit on my ass and do stuff.